EN10/KerasInception/README.md

 `sudo pip install -U pip` update pip with tensorflow
 `... h5py` to load weights
 `... pillow` to load image
-as `from tensorflow ... keras ... import` is used, `keras` is not installed separately
+as `from tensorflow ... keras ... import` is used, as `keras` is not installed separately

 ## Run